 Histone deacetylase inhibitor that displays anticancer activity.
 Inhibits cell proliferation, invasion and migration and induces apoptosis in glioma cells.
 Also inhibits protein isoprenylation, depletes plasma glutamine, increases production of fetal hemoglobin through transcriptional activation of the γ-globin gene and affects hPPARγ activation.

-Sodium 4-Phenylbutyrate is also offered as part of the Tocriscreen Plus, Tocriscreen Epigenetics Toolbox, Tocriscreen Library of FDA-Approved Compounds and Tocriscreen Stem Cell Toolbox.
+Sodium 4-Phenylbutyrate is also offered as part of the Tocriscreen 2.0 Max, Tocriscreen Epigenetics Library and Tocriscreen FDA-Approved Drugs.
 Find out more about compound libraries available from Tocris.

 |Storage||Desiccate at -20°C|